0xpolarzero/gateway-web3-security/02-external-call-safety/README.md

 # External calls safety

+_These are a mix of principles described by Owen and my own additional observations._

 ## Overview

 Many issues are related to external calls (one of the most common issues with oracle manipulation); e.g. reentrancy, DoS, return values, gas...